Specimen Requirements and Procedure

 The western blot is also useful in detecting Lyme disease and atypical and typical bovine spongiform encephalopathy.

-Unfortunately, there are many error arms in this method due to many steps and a lengthy workflow.
-Discussing every error, its cause, and the solution is outside the scope of this review.
-The most common issues and their troubleshooting will be of focus below.
+Unfortunately, this method has many error arms due to many steps and a lengthy workflow.
+Discussing every possible error, its cause, and the solution is outside the scope of this review.
+Instead, the most common issues and how to troubleshoot them are described below.

 Smiling of Bands